 The American Theatre Wing is committed to fostering a future generation of theatre makers that reflects the diversity and dynamism of America as a whole.
-With the generous support of The Andrew Lloyd Weber Foundation, The Wing is promoting diversity, equity, and access to the arts through these Training Scholarships to bridge the gap between talent and opportunity.
+Through the Training Scholarships, the Wing is promoting diversity, equity, and access to the arts to bridge the gap between talent and opportunity.
 Funding will go towards covering the costs associated with summer study and after school training programs for public middle and high school students who come from populations historically underrepresented in our industry; who demonstrate economic need, exceptional talent, and an interest in participating in after school training programs or intensive summer study programs to better prepare for future training at the university level.

 Who should apply?

 Public Middle and High School students who come from populations historically underrepresented in our industry, demonstrate talent and ability in the theatre arts, but have a lack of economic resources to receive high level training prior to college.
 The student’s area of focus can be from any aspect of theatre from performance, to design, to writing, to stage management.

 What kinds of applications are competitive?

 Applicants who can demonstrate their talent through an audition video or portfolio.

 Where can I study?

 It's up to you!
 Applicants should already have identified their planned course of study and selected the program or organization which they plan to attend before applying for a Training Scholarship.
 Looking for a program in your state?
 Click here for a list of programs to help you jumpstart your research!

 Scholarship funding can be used for: